Protected area: Effectiveness

+Bhutan as a role model

 Scientists advocate that 50% of global land and seas be converted to inter-connected protected areas to sustain these benefits.
 The Asian country Bhutan achieved this high-reaching target by reserving 51.4% of the country's area as protected areas interconnected through biological corridors.
 Although these networks are well regulated (local communities are aware of their importance and actively contribute to their maintenance), Bhutan is currently a developing country that is undergoing infrastructure development and resource collection.
 The country's economic progression has brought about human-wildlife conflict and increased pressure on the existence of its protected areas.
 In light of ongoing disputes on the topic of optimal land usage, Dorji (et al.), in a study using camera traps to detect wildlife activity, summarize the results of a nationwide survey that compares the biodiversity of Bhutan's protected areas versus that of intervening non-protected areas.

 The study indicated that Bhutan's protected areas "are effectively conserving medium and large mammal species, as demonstrated through the significant difference in mammal diversity between protected areas, biological corridors, and non-protected areas with the strongest difference between protected areas and non-protected areas".
 Protected areas had the highest levels of mammal biodiversity.
 This is made possible by the restriction of commercial activity and regulation of consumptive uses (firewood, timber, etc.).
 The regulation of such practices has allowed Bhutan's protected areas to thrive with high carnivore diversity and other rare mammals such as Chinese pangolin, Indian pangolin, mountain weasel (Mustela altaica), small-toothed ferret badger, Asian small clawed otter, the tiger, dhole (Cuon alpinus), Binturong, clouded leopard and Tibetan fox (Vulpes ferrilata).
 Also found to be prevalent were the large herbivore species: Asiatic water buffalo Bubalus arnee, golden langur, musk deer, and Asian elephant.
-The maintenance of these charismatic megafauna and other threatened species can be attributed to the intensity of Bhutan's management of its protected areas and its local communities’ commitment to preserving them.
+The maintenance of these charismatic megafauna and other threatened species can be attributed to the intensity of Bhutan's management of its protected areas and its local communities' commitment to preserving them.

-By area
+By region

 Australia

 The National Heritage List is a heritage register, a list of national heritage places deemed to be of outstanding heritage significance to Australia, established in 2003.
 The list includes natural and historic places, including those of cultural significance to Indigenous Australians.
 Indigenous Protected Areas (IPAs) are formed by agreement with Indigenous Australians, and declared by Indigenous Australians, and form a specific class of protected area.

 China

-As an area known for a high level of biodiversity, China has begun implementing various protected areas in recent years.
+China, a megadiverse country, has begun implementing various protected areas in recent years.
 As of the year 2017, China has nearly 10,000 to 12,000 protected areas, 80% of which are nature reserves aiming to foster biodiversity conservation.
 These newly implemented reserves safeguard a range of ecosystems, from tropical forests to marine habitats.
 These protected areas encompass nearly 20% of China's land area.